linien-org/linien/README.md

  * **Watch lock**: This option tells the Linien to continuously watch the control signal when the laser is locked.
 If steep changes are detected, a relock is initiated.

 If you experience trouble with the autolock, this is most likely due to a bad signal to noise ratio or strong laser jitter.

+#### Autolock algorithms

+Linien implements two different autolock algorithms:

+ * **Jitter-tolerant mode**: this algorithm runs on FPGA and analyzes the peak shapes in order to turn on the lock at the right ramp position.
+It is able to cope with a high amount of jitter as it runs completely on the FPGA, i.e. no delays due to communication between CPU and FPGA occur.
+ * **Fast mode**: this algorithm uses a simple calculation of autocorrelation on the CPU which is then used to specify at which point of the ramp the lock should start.
+This algorithm is less complex than the first one and may be used if you experience problems with jitter-tolerant mode.
+As it requires some communication between CPU and FPGA which causes some delay, it may have problems if the line jitters a lot.

+ By default, **auto-detect mode** is chosen: this mode choses an algorithm based on the amount of jitter.

 ### Using the manual lock